Farah Fath: Poker career

 Fath has been playing poker as far back as 2010, and has won two daily tournaments at Aria Resort and Casino where she regularly plays.
 Fath has also collected six cashes at the World Series of Poker.

-Fath has made regular TV poker appearances on PokerGO shows including World Series of Poker coverage and Poker After Dark.
+Fath has made regular TV poker appearances on PokerGO shows including High Stakes Poker, World Series of Poker coverage and Poker After Dark.
 In Season 8 of Poker After Dark, Fath headlined "Game of our Lives" week that also included Bill Perkins, Matt Berkey, Jean-Robert Bellande, and Bill Klein.

 As of March 2023, Fath's live tournament winnings exceeded $110,000.

 Personal life

 Fath dated her One Life to Live costar John-Paul Lavoisier, who played Rex Balsom, from 2008 to 2013.

 In November 2014, Soap Opera Digest reported that Fath was engaged to her boyfriend of two years, Phil Galfond.
 Fath and Galfond married on May 15, 2015.
 Their son, Spencer, was born in December 2018.